KadirGokdeniz/Adventure-Game-OOP/README.md

 <h3 align="center">An Adventure Game</h3>

 Welcome to the A-Game-Classes-OOP project!
 This project is aimed at designing an adventure game using object-oriented programming principles.
-It consists of two main files: `others` and `program`.Also, you can access to look at the game without any downloading or piping by clicking on 'example.pdf' in others.
+It consists of two main files: `others` and `program`.Furthermore, you can easily access and explore the game without the need to download or execute any commands.
+Simply click on the 'example.pdf' file located in the 'others' directory to view it.

 ## others